xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreProxy/README.md

 - By defining a common protocol, we can use the proxy in place of the real subject.

-- The proxy will be used to add the additional analytics behavior to the real subject `Bag`, without changing it.
+- The proxy will be used to add the additional analytics behaviour to the real subject `Bag`, without changing it.

 ```swift
 protocol ProductManaging {